Text by Szan Tan

 Be Muse Volume 7 Issue 1 – Jan to Mar 2014

-In the course of preparing for the 2014 exhibition ‘A Changed World: Singapore Art 1950s-1970s’, one of the challenges that confronted my co-curator, Daniel Tham, and myself was the use of terms in discussions about modern art in Singapore.
+In the course of preparing for the 2014 exhibition ‘A Changed World: Singapore Art 1950s-1970s’ one of the challenges that confronted my co-curator, Daniel Tham, and myself was the use of terms in discussions about modern art in Singapore.
 These terms in themselves demarcate boundaries which limit and exclude – and, in many instances, these boundaries are extremely ill-defined.
-The result is a problematic set of terms which one may, at best, use loosely, and with utmost care due to their inadequacies.
+The result is a problematic set of terms which one may, at best, use loosely, and with the utmost care due to their inadequacies.
 In particular, the contention over the use of the terms ‘pioneer’ and ‘second generation’ is one which we would like to explore further1.
 This article makes no attempt to resolve the issues of categorisation; rather, it aims to encourage readers to reflect on these terms, and to appreciate the richness and complexities of our art history.

 The term ‘pioneer artists’ is commonly used in writings on local art history.
 So who are these recognised ‘pioneers’ of our visual art history?
 Who are those who are consistently regarded as ‘pioneers’?
 Are there geographical and age limits that are attached to the term?
 From when do we chart the beginnings of our visual art history?